Santosh-GS/programming-notes/README.md

 # programming-notes
-Basic notes for various programming languages
+A basic and specific personal notes for various programming languages